This Nation's Saving Grace: Music and lyrics

 Steve Hanley had often been the group's main riff writer on earlier albums, but due to his absence in the lead up to the album, Brix and rhythm guitarist Craig Scanlon wrote most of the song's foundation riffs.
 Hanley later said that on earlier recordings the whole group had contributed music, but for This Nation's most of the work was done by Brix and Scanlon, in a 60/40 ratio by his estimation.
-As Brix had begun her career as a bass player, most of her musical ideas were simple one-string riffs played on lead guitar but closely resembling bass lines.
-Although in awe of his playing when she had joined the band in 1983; on his return she told Hanley "I'll show you the bass line on my guitar and you Steve Hanley it up."
+As Brix had begun her career as a bass player, most of her musical ideas were simple one-string riffs played lead guitar but closely resembling bass lines.
+Although she had been in awe of his playing when she had joined the band in 1983, her attitude towards him was different on his return, when she told Hanley "I'll show you the bass line on my guitar and you Steve Hanley it up."

 Smith's lyrics are typically caustic throughout; the music critic John Mulvey wrote that at times the "vile is positively phantasmagoric".